LuxLang/lux/README.md

 Check out the Emacs plugin for it: https://github.com/LuxLang/lux-mode

-## Where do I learn Lux?
+### Where do I learn Lux?

-Just head to the wiki and check out the documentation for the currently available modules, and the tutorials.
+Head to the wiki and check out the documentation for the currently available modules.

+You should also check out the Lux DevLog, where I talk about different topics related to Lux and post tutorials: http://luxlang.blogspot.com/

+### How can I contribute?

+For starters, you can check out the Trello board for Lux development: https://trello.com/b/VRQhvXjs/lux-jvm-compiler

+I'll be putting there tasks that people can contribute to, both in the compiler and outside (like plugins for editors).

+Writing libraries in Lux will also help a lot in making this a more practical language for day to day use.

+Communication is done over Gitter and the Google group.

 ## Caveats